FFTAI/fourier-grx-client/docs/index.md

 ## Installation

-!!! note
+!!! warning "Attention"
     This software is highly unstable and subject to change at any time.
-Version 0.1.3 is only compatible with `fourier-grx` version `v0.1.1-rc.6`.
+Version 0.1.4 is only compatible with `fourier-grx` version `v0.1.1-rc.6`.

 ### On the robot